 All of them can claim to have magnificent traditional mountain routes.
 Where to stay

 Although there are some local B&B's and Inns, The Wasdale Head Inn

 is the place to stay (get reservations) because it is steeped in climbing history and old pictures and climbing gear adorn the walls.
 An alternate is Strands Hotel

 at Nether Wasdale, they have mirco-brewery on site!!!
 There's also a large campsite, for those inclined or short of cash, nice if the weather's fine.

 An adventure unto itself!
 But what the heck, you're driving a rental!
 Exit from the M6 North at Junction 36 and towards the town of Newby Bridge (A590) from there it's still the A590, then the A595 to Ravenglass, continue to Gosforth.
 Now turn right onto a narrow road which (if you follow the signs) will take you east to Wasdale Head (on single lane roads).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wasdale:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wasdale: